chef/chef-web-docs/chef_master/source/config_rb_server.rst

 Optional Settings
 =====================================================
-The following settings are often used for performance tuning of the Chef server in larger installations.
+The following settings are often used for performance tuning of the Chef Infra Server in larger installations.

 .. note:: .. tag notes_config_rb_server_must_reconfigure

-          When changes are made to the chef-server.rb file the Chef server must be reconfigured by running the following command:
+          When changes are made to the chef-server.rb file the Chef Infra Server must be reconfigured by running the following command:

           .. code-block:: bash